frankjoshua/PocketBot/README.md

 ## Setup

 To run this you need to setup a free account on Firebase.
 Download your google-services.json and place it in the root directory of the project.
+You will also need a Google maps api key.
+Place it in a file named google_maps_api_key.txt.
 A pre compiled version is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.tesseractmobile.pocketbot)

 ## License